 Hokkaido is an abode of natural hot springs!
-Famous for its volcanoes, hot springs, scenic gardens that give off soul-stirring views of colourful fields and ski areas.
-This gorgeous Japanese island looks right out a picture book.
-Hokkaido is full of exciting attractions in all its regions: the Sapporo area hosts a popular snow festival every February, the Asahiyama area is home to Asahiyama Zoo where you can see lively animals, and the Hakodate area is counted as one of the top 3 most beautiful night views in the world.
-If you visit Hokkaido there are numerous must-see nature sights as well: The Shiretoko Area contains the Shiretoko Peninsula which is registered as a World Natural Heritage Site, and the Doto region is home to the beautiful lakes Mashu-ko Lake and Lake Akan-ko.
+Famous for its volcanoes, hot springs and scenic gardens that give off soul-stirring views of colourful fields and ski areas.
+This gorgeous Japanese island looks like it came right out of a fairytale.
+It is full of exciting attractions in all its regions: the Sapporo area hosts a popular snow festival every February, the Asahiyama area is home to the Asahiyama Zoo where you can see cheerful animals, and the Hakodate area is counted as one of the top 3 most beautiful night views in the world.
+If you visit Hokkaido there are numerous must-see nature sights as well: The Shiretoko Area embraces the Shiretoko Peninsula which is registered as a World Natural Heritage Site, and the Doto region is home to some of the most beautiful lakes you have ever seen!
 By the time you’re done exploring Hokkaido your most likely to be left mesmerised.

 Located in the northern Japanese Alps, Hakuba is a paradise for all winter sports fanatics who come to enjoy ski resorts, ski lifts, and ski runs.
 You can ski and snowboard to your hearts’ content as well as try snowmobiling, Nordic skiing, heli-skiing, and snowshoeing.
 After a tiring day of exploring and taking part in an array of winter sports you can visit the mineral-rich natural hot spring water to revitalize and soak away any stress you have.
 In case you need a break from the slopes you can even sample traditional Japanese culture by learning origami and soba-noodle making or donning a kimono and attending a traditional Japanese tea ceremony.